sudhanshu2198/Wheat-Head-Detection-using-Faster-RCNN/README.md

 # Wheat Head Detection using Faster RCNN

 Wheat is a staple across the globe and makes up the dominant part of a population's diet.
 Climate change, extreme heats and other conditions threatened the cultivation yield and health of the wheat.
-By estimating the density and size of wheat heads farmers can better assess their crops health, also help reseacher study the effect of climate change on food cultivation across globe.
+By estimating the density and size of wheat heads farmers can better assess their crop health, also help reseacher study the effect of climate change on food cultivation across globe.

 ![](https://i.ibb.co/WvSqSpr/9818452-fig-001.jpg)